 A lightweight build makes this setup super quick and easy for 1-2 people.

 Fire Hiking Teepee Tent

 Our most affordable winter tent on this list is perfect for a single camper who wants a teepee style tent.

 *These links are sponsored and may earn us a small commission.
 Thank you for your support

 White Duck Regatta Bell Canvas Tent – Editor’s Choice

 White Duck Outdoors is easily one of the top manufacturers of hot tents with stove jacks, as well as tents for glamping and year-round camping.
 Their products are meticulously designed be the highest quality, most durable, and longest-lasting products while still being easy to use and set up.
-Their Regatta Bell tent is our Editor’s Choice for best tent with stove jack because it’s one of the most popular and highly rated canvas tents on the market.
+Their Regatta Bell tent is our Editor’s Choice for best 4 season tent with stove jack because it’s one of the most popular and highly rated canvas tents on the market.
 It perfectly balances space, affordability, quality, and versatility, all while offering high performance craftmanship.
 As an added bonus, White Duck offers a lifetime warranty.

 As far as material goes, all White Duck tents utilize a proprietary DynaDuck fabric that makes the most durable and comfortable canvas tents on the market.
 The cotton canvas is 100% double-fill, and is treated with a PFC-free water repellent, mold, and UV resistant finish.
 When selecting a product to purchase, you also have the option of choosing material that’s been treated to be fire resistant in addition to the finish described above.
 White Duck is an extremely environmentally friendly company that is part of the Better Cotton Initiative (BCI) that works to protect cotton farmers and the environment with healthy practices.